paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Pub.
 L. 109–171, title VIII, § 8007(e), Feb.
 8, 2006, 120 Stat.
 161, provided that: “Nothing in the amendments made by this section [amending this section and sections 1087e, 1087dd, and 1088 of this title] shall be construed to authorize any refunding of any repayment of a loan.”

 #### Review of Inducements Limitations
 Pub.
 L. 110–227, § 5(c), May 7, 2008, 122 Stat.
 746, provided that: “Within 90 days after the date of enactment of this Act [May 7, 2008], the Secretary of Education shall review, and as necessary revise, the Department of Education’s regulations concerning prohibited guaranty agency inducements to eligible lenders (34 CFR 682.401(e)) to ensure that such agencies do not engage in improper inducements in the expansion of operations of the lender-of-last-resort program as authorized by the amendments made by this section [amending this section].
-The Secretary shall submit a report on the review and revision required by this subsection to the Committee on Education and Labor [now Committee on Education and the Workforce] of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate within 180 days after such date of enactment.”
+The Secretary shall submit a report on the review and revision required by this subsection to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate within 180 days after such date of enactment.”

 #### Guaranteed Student Loan Family Contribution Schedule for the Periods of Instruction Beginning After June 30, 1983
 Pub.
 L. 97–301, § 9, Oct.
 13, 1982, 96 Stat.
 1403, as amended by Pub.
 L. 98–79, § 4(b), Aug.
 15, 1983, 97 Stat.
 481; Pub.
 L. 98–511, title VII, § 707(7), (8), Oct.
 19, 1984, 98 Stat.
 2407, 2408; Pub.
 L. 99–272, title XVI, § 16018(b), Apr.
 7, 1986, 100 Stat.
 348; Pub.
 L. 99–498, title IV, § 408(a)(6), (7), Oct.
 17, 1986, 100 Stat.
 1495, specified that the family contribution schedule for specific periods of instruction through June 30, 1988, for loans made, insured, or guaranteed under this part be the family contribution schedule for such loans for the period of instruction from July 1, 1982, through June 30, 1983, and required the family contribution schedule for the period of instruction from July 1, 1982, through June 30, 1983, to be modified by the Secretary of Education for use for each of the specific periods of instruction to reflect the most recent and relevant data, prior to repeal by Pub.
 L. 99–498, title IV, § 408(b), Oct.
 17, 1986, 100 Stat.
 1495, effective with respect to any academic year beginning on or after July 1, 1988, Pub.
 L. 97–301.